pervezfunctor/nixos-remote/README.md

     *   `server`: A basic server installation.
     *   `gnome`: A desktop installation with the GNOME desktop environment.
+    *   `kde`: A desktop installation with the KDE Plasma desktop environment.
     *   `sway`: A desktop installation with the Sway tiling window manager.
     *   `gnome-vm`: A GNOME desktop installation for a virtual machine.
+    *   `kde-vm`: A KDE Plasma installation for a virtual machine.
     *   `sway-vm`: A Sway installation for a virtual machine.

     To install, run the following command: